Jeysiva-apjs/User-Spring-Boot/README.md

 # User-Spring-Boot

 A simple MVC application using Spring Boot.
-This application have a home page that displays a list of users.
+This application has a home page that displays a list of users.
 When a user clicks on a user's name, the application displays the user's details.

 # Home Page